Vandivier/afterecon/content/2015-05-06-on-the-garland-shooting.md

 ---
-title: On the Garland Shooting
+title: "On the Garland Shooting"
 date: 2015-05-06 05:23:54
 author: John Vandivier
 ---